bitglow-de/app-js-conf-2022-notes/notes/day-1.md

 ---

-## Shopify - Building for us and for all
+## Building for all and for us: how contributing to open source projects is helping Shopify and React Native build the future of Mobile
 Monica Restrepo - Shopify ([@ImRestrepo](https://twitter.com/ImRestrepo))

 * RN at shopify